 Looting and mayhem

-To add to supplies and food running out, panic might set in and people might start to loot stores and even homes.
-It’s going to be mayhem as people do their best to survive, whatever way they can.
+To add to supplies and food running out, panic might set in, and people might start to loot stores and even homes.
+It’s going to be mayhem as people do their best to survive in whatever way they can.

 Slow government response

-If your local grocery store can’t organize themselves when SHTF, what more the local government?
-They’ll be scrambling around to keep everything in control but you best expect the government will have a slow response.
+If your local grocery store can’t organize itself when SHTF, what more the local government?
+They’ll be scrambling around to keep everything in control, but you best expect the government will have a slow response.
 On the off chance that the government is actually well prepared for cases like this, expect that they’ll be responding to the most dire cases first.

 So here, you can get a brief snippet of what could go down and how it could affect you.
-Now, after the initial 72 hours, there are two things that can happen: one, the situation becomes or, two, the situation gets worse.
+Now after the initial 72 hours, there are two things that can happen: one, the situation improves or, two, the situation gets worse.

-How We Can Better Prepare for the First 72 Hours After SHTF
+How We Can Better Prepare for Post SHTF Survival

 Since we can control how we respond to the situations around us, we can then definitely prepare for how we handle it.